Payroll Taxes

 Credit Reduction States

-A state that hasn't repaid money it borrowed from the federal government to pay unemployment benefits is called a credit reduction state.
-The U.S. Department of Labor determines these states.
-For 2023, California, New York, and the U.S. Virgin Islands are FUTA credit reduction states.
-If you are in one of these states, your FUTA credit for state unemployment taxes is reduced on Schedule H. Credit reduction states are listed on Schedule A of Form 940 and in Schedule H instructions.
+If you are in one of these states, your FUTA credit for state unemployment taxes is reduced on Schedule H. Credit reduction states are listed on Schedule A of Form 940 and in Schedule H instructions..

 Computing the Credit Reduction:

-If an employer pays wages that are subject to the unemployment tax laws of a credit reduction state, that employer must pay additional federal unemployment tax as a result of having its regular FUTA rate of 6.0% reduced by a lower credit rate.
+If an employer pays wages that are subject to the unemployment tax laws of a credit reduction state, that employer must pay additional federal unemployment tax as a result of having its regular FUTA 6.0% rate reduced.
 Form 940 is used to file FUTA tax.

-The additional FUTA tax is computed by reducting the standard 5.4% credit by the credit reduction rate for your state.
+The additional FUTA tax is computed by reducing the standard 5.4% credit by the credit reduction rate for your state.

 Example: